 Seriously—who are these people?

-“The beauty of a solar planet is that it’s so environmentally benign,” says…this guy?
+“The beauty of a solar panel is that it’s so environmentally benign,” says…this guy?

 YouTube gonna YouTube